After selling his site for millions, founder hacked it for a second payday

 His sales pitch to the DHI Group attributed the site's growth to reaching out to the contacts of Oilpro members, traditional marketing techniques, and "network effects."

-Had DHI Group gone through with the deal – at a suggested cost of $20 million or more – it would have bought data is already had.
+Had DHI Group gone through with the deal – at a suggested cost of $20 million or more – it would have bought data it already had.

 But as it happened, a spam complaint alerted the company that something was wrong.
 A Rigzone member contacted customer support to complain about receiving a solicitation from Oilpro despite having never submitted any information there.